viktorguijarro/thesis/README.md

 ## Step 5

-Copy the final dataset to the data error and validation folder
+Copy the final dataset to the validated_data folder

 ## Step 6